London Library

 Bury Street, SW1A Bury Street runs north-to-south from Jermyn Street to King Street, crossing Ryder Street (St James’s)

-Canada House, SW1Y Canada House is located on Trafalgar Square (Charing Cross)
+Canada House, SW1A Canada House is a Greek Revival building situated on Trafalgar Square (Charing Cross)

 Carlton Gardens, SW1Y Carlton Gardens was developed before 1832 (St James’s)